When you buy through our links, we may earn an affiliate commission.

 Another fantastic option for home producers is the MiniFuse 2 by Arturia, a brand that’s become synonymous with high-quality MIDI keyboards and phenomenal sound effects.

-A solid build quality, rich bundled software, and the renowned Arturia FX included make the MiniFuse 2 a music powerhouse for the versatile artist who wants a vast sonic library and a highly-performant interface.
+A solid build quality, rich bundled software, and the renowned Arturia FX included make the MiniFuse 2 a welcomed option for a versatile artist who wants an extensive sound library and a highly-performing interface.
 If you'd like to learn more, check out our full detailed review of the Arturia MiniFuse 2.

 SPECS